Bahalda: Administration

 It has a police station, Tahsildar office, block offices, post office, and forest office.
 There are also a number of banks, including branches of the Bank of India, State Bank of India, Bandhan Bank, Mayurbhanj central co-operative bank, and the Odisha Gramya Bank.
-Local schools include a government high school, a girls' high school, and Ananda Marga, a private primary school, among others.
+Local schools include a government high school, a girls' high school, and Ananda Marga, a private primary school.